mspnp/aks-baseline/11-validation.md

 1. In the Azure Portal, navigate to your AKS cluster resource group (`rg-bu0001a0008`).
 1. Select your Log Analytic Workspace resource and open the _Logs_ blade.
-1. Execute the following query
+1. Execute the following query.

    ```
    let podInventory = KubePodInventory